binaricorn/agent/README.md

 ``cd ../``
 ``pip install -r requirements.txt``

-7. Run the iPython Jupyter Notebook. iPython is an interactive interface for Python that lets you work with Python faster.
-It is one of the dependencies specified in requirements.txt
+7. Run the iPython Jupyter Notebook.
+It is one of the dependencies specified in requirements.txt and was installed when you ran the previous command.
 ``jupyter notebook``
 ![requirements](requirements.png)